 Font and Colors

 The shamrock, proposed by Michalis Papazoglou, turned out to be the very symbol that the team leadership was looking for.
-They needed something associated with the city of Athens, with Greek culture, and at the same time, that was non-nationalistic and universal.
+They needed something associated with the city of Athens and Greek culture, yet non-nationalistic and universal.
 The shamrock is perfect for this role because it means luck, nature, unity, and harmony.

 The word “ΠΑΝΑΘΗΝΑΪΚΟΣ” is written in the Greek alphabet.
 The letters are angular: even “Ο” is not round, but octagonal.
-The same applies to the numbers that make up the number “1908”.
-In terms of palette, the Panathinaikos emblem includes the main club colors: white (#ffffff) and green (# 00793f).
+The same applies to the digits that make up “1908”.
+In terms of palette, the Panathinaikos emblem features the club’s main colors: white (#ffffff) and green (#00793f).